cschccc/tcp/README.txt

 - OpenSSL
 - The Poco C++ Libraries

-We also use the HighCharts JavaScript library to create the graphical reports.
+We also use the HighCharts JavaScript library to generate the graphical reports.